nea89o/ModDevWiki/docs/screens.md

 fontRenderer.drawString("Hello, World!", 10, 10, -1);
 ```

-This would normally render at `(10, 10)`.
-But since everything is scaled two times, it actually renders at `(20, 20)` and twice as big.
-To circumvent that you can instead first translate, then scale, and then render at `(0, 0)`.
+This would normally render at `:::java (10, 10)`.
+But since everything is scaled two times, it actually renders at `:::java (20, 20)` and twice as big.
+To circumvent that you can instead first translate, then scale, and then render at `:::java (0, 0)`.

 ```java
 GlStateManager.translate(10, 10, 0);